-- a) Senior: Four (4) minutes.
+- a) Senior: 4 minutes.

-- b) Junior: Three (3) minutes thirty (30) seconds.
+- b) Junior: 3 minutes 30 seconds.

-- c) Novice: Three (3) minutes.
+- c) Novice: 3 minutes.

-The Team is allowed to finish the Free Skating within ten (10) seconds plus or minus the required time.
+The Team is allowed to finish the Free Skating within ten seconds plus or minus the required time.

-If the Team fails to finish the Free Skating within the allowed range of time, there shall be a deduction (see Rule 843, paragraph 1.n)) for up to every five (5) seconds lacking or in excess.
+If the Team fails to finish the Free Skating within the allowed range of time, there shall be a deduction (see Rule 843, paragraph 1.m)) for up to every 5 seconds lacking or in excess.

-Any Elements started after the required time (plus ten (10) seconds allowed) will not be identified by the Technical Panel and will have no value.
+Any Elements started after the required time (plus 10 seconds allowed) will not be identified by the Technical Panel and will have no value.

-If the duration of the program is thirty (30) seconds or more under the required time no marks will be awarded.
+If the duration of the program is 30 seconds or more under the required time no marks will be awarded.